-SPACES: COMMIT TO DEVELOPING NEW FACILITIES

-STRATEGY 4.4 INCREASE AVAILABLE PRODUCTION SPACE FOR LOCAL ARTISTS

-Initiatives that support this strategy will encourage the development of artist production spaces through funding programs and creating unique opportunities to host artists and fulfill their space requirements.
+SPACES: COMMIT TO DEVELOPING NEW FACILITIES STRATEGY 4.4 INCREASE AVAILABLE PRODUCTION SPACE FOR LOCAL ARTISTS Initiatives that support this strategy will encourage the development of artist production spaces through funding programs and creating unique opportunities to host artists and fulfill their space requirements.
+How could this be achieved?

-Enhance the animation of artist galleries and creative spaces
+Enhance the animation of artist galleries and creative spaces ARTISTS & CULTURAL ORGANIZATIONS